 Renewing members please check the membership cart to the right as your membership may already be populated.
 Be certain you’ve chosen the correct membership prior to completing your registration.

 Complete the renewal process for each member you wish to renew.

 Check your emailed receipt and membership card to be sure all your information is correct, including the membership category and member’s date of birth.
 Contact member services immediately with any changes or corrections.

 The U.S. Ski & Snowboard offers a family cap for immediate family members purchasing their membership on the same day whose U.S. Ski & Snowboard memberships total in excess of $500.
 To take advantage of the Family Cap Refund please email member services at with the names and membership numbers of each family member.
 Member Services will audit the request and provide a credit or refund of the U.S. Ski & Snowboard membership fees in excess of $500 for those meeting the criteria.
 Please note the Family Cap does not include division dues, FIS or merchandise.

 Thank you for your early renewal.

 All athletes over 18 are required to complete SafeSport Training as part of their US Ski & Snowboard license requirement.
 Please make sure to allow for time to complete this course when purchasing your US Ski & Snowboard license.
-This is required of all athletes over 18 and all athletes who turn 18 between July 1, 2020 and June 30, 202.
+This is required of all athletes over 18 and all athletes who turn 18 by the end of the season.

 General License for: